toraOzawa/MathematicalMusings/Blog/Quotes_Idioms_and_More/README.md

 * "is" is almost symmetric.

+* Perceive as much as the world, with as little as possible.

 * Try to know where you currently are in the world.
 It will always be an estimate, but one which hopefully converges as time goes on.

 * The amount that sticks can be increased by gradually doing more.

 * Abstraction is forgetting

+* The line between indecision and deliberation is stark, but often perceived to be thin.

 * See the good and the bad.
 In you.
 In others.
 In the world.